ypinhsuan/tp/docs/DeveloperGuide.md

 * a `VersionedTutorsPet` object that contains Tutor's Pet data.

 There are four packages in the component, each representing a corresponding 'physical' entity:
-* The `Student` package contains classes that represent a student.
+* the `Student` package contains classes that represent a student.
-* The `ModuleClass` package contains classes that represent a class (a group of students that attend the same lessons).<br/>
+* the `ModuleClass` package contains classes that represent a class (a group of students that attend the same lessons).<br/>
   *The package name `ModuleClass` was chosen as `class` is a reserved keyword in Java.*
-* The `Lesson` package contains classes that represent a series of lessons.
+* the `Lesson` package contains classes that represent a series of lessons.
-* The `Attendance` package contains classes that represent the attendance and participation records of students.
+* the `Attendance` package contains classes that represent the attendance and participation records of students.

-It also exposes two unmodifiable `ObservableList<>`, one each for `Student` and `ModuleClass`, that can be 'observed'.
+`Model` also exposes two unmodifiable `ObservableList<>`, one each for `Student` and `ModuleClass`, that can be 'observed'.
 This allows the UI component to automatically update when the data in these lists change.

 The class diagram below gives an overview of the model package.<br/>